pdp10/sbpipe/docs/source/user_manual.md

 plot_2d_66_95cl_corr=True
 # True if parameter values should be plotted in log space.
 logspace=True
+# True if plot axis labels should be plotted in scientific notation.
+scientific_notation=True
 ```

 Additional examples of configuration files can be found in: